How to Survive a Super-Hot, Super-Humid Seoul Summer

 I’ve tried various and more expensive versions of mul naengmyeon, but nothing refreshes me from the inside out as much as Yookssam Naengmyun’s (육쌈냉면) cheap and tangy version.
 Served along with a portion of grilled meat, it runs just 6,000krw.

 Don’t worry if 물냉면 isn’t your thing though.
-There’s a literal army of cold Korean soups to suit your fancy.
+There’s a literal army of cold Korean soups and stews to suit your fancy.
 For a full write-up on ALL the options, check out Hallie’s post on The Soul of Seoul blog.

 This tactic of “fighting fire with fire,” or iyeol chiyeol ((이열치열) is based on an idea from traditional Korean medicine, believing that in hot weather, body heat or gi, rises to the surface and disperses, leaving the inner organs cold.
 Lost heat needs to be replenished by eating hot foods, with rejuvenating ingredients like ginseng, jujubes and omija.

 Classic iyeol chiyeol foods include samgyetang – a whole young boiled chicken in a nutritious broth, nakji bokkeum – octopus stir-fried in a super spicy sauce, jangeo – bbq eel, and yukgaejang – a spicy beef and vegetable soup.